Current Graduate Students

 Magelone Bollen (2013) has worked as Research Associate at MSU and taught German courses at both Hillsdale College and MSU.
 (Diss.: “„Urtheil und ein schönes Lied”: Das Armesünderblatt (1750-1820)”)

-Stephen Naumann (2012) is Assistant Professor at Hillsdale College (Diss.: “In Sight but out of Mind: The Construction of Memory at Three Once Stigmatized Sites in Berlin and Poznan”)
+Stephen Naumann (2012) is Associate Professor at Hillsdale College (Diss.: “In Sight but out of Mind: The Construction of Memory at Three Once Stigmatized Sites in Berlin and Poznan”)

-Theresa Schenker (2012) is Senior Lector and Language Program Director of German at Yale University.
-She is also currently co-editor of Die Unterrichtspraxis, the leading journal of German language and culture pedagogy in the US.
+Theresa Schenker (2012) is Senior Lector II and Language Program Director of German at Yale University.
+She has served as co-editor of Die Unterrichtspraxis, the leading journal of German language and culture pedagogy in the US.
 (Diss.: “The Effects of a Virtual Exchange on Language Skills and Intercultural Competence”)

 Angelika Kraemer (2008) is Director of the Language Resource Center at Cornell University.
-She is also currently co-editor of Die Unterrichtspraxis, the leading journal of German language and culture pedagogy in the US.
+She has served as co-editor of Die Unterrichtspraxis, the leading journal of German language and culture pedagogy in the US.
 (Diss: “Engaging the Foreign Language Learner: Using Hybrid Instruction to Bridge the Language-Literature Gap”)

 Recent MA Graduates

-Several of our recent MA students, including Dan Nemeth (2021), Abigail Schmid (2021), Leonie Hintze (2020), Amelia Stieren (2020), Christian Olias (2019), Kathryn Roche (2015), Adam Orange (2014), Scott Casey (2013), and Emily Thomas (2012), are teaching in a variety of school settings in Germany and in the US; others are pursuing advanced degrees at other institutions: Kate Schaller (2015) is currently pursuing a PhD in German Studies at Vanderbilt University; Matt Sherman (2011) is matriculated in the German PhD program at the University of Texas, Austin; Chad Bousley (2016) has completed an MA in TESOL at Michigan State and is currently teaching in the Czech Republic; Dan Walter (2011) completed a PhD in Second Language Acquisition at Carnegie Mellon University and is currently teaching at Emory University’s Oxford College.
+Several of our recent MA students, including Dan Nemeth (2021), Abigail Schmid (2021), Leonie Hintze (2020), Amelia Stieren (2020), Christian Olias (2019), Kathryn Roche (2015), Adam Orange (2014), Scott Casey (2013), and Emily Thomas (2012), are teaching in a variety of school settings in Germany and in the US; others went on to pursue advanced degrees at other institutions: Kate Schaller (2015) is currently pursuing a PhD in German Studies at Vanderbilt University; Matt Sherman (2011) received his PhD in German at the University of Texas, Austin; Chad Bousley (2016) has completed an MA in TESOL at Michigan State and went on to teach in the Czech Republic; Dan Walter (2011) completed a PhD in Second Language Acquisition at Carnegie Mellon University and now a tenured professor at Emory University’s Oxford College.

 Yet others are employed in non-teaching positions in institutions of higher ed: Kelsey Fedewa (2014) is International Student Coordinator in the Office of International Programs at Kettering University; Kathryn Klimczak (2013) is Administrative Coordinator at Fraunhofer USA at Michigan State University.
 Kylia Kelley (2011) works as a translator for the auto industry in the Greater Detroit area.
 Following a stint as manager of Moosejaw Mountaineering in Boulder, CO, where she enjoyed serving many German tourist clients, Hanna O’Neill (2013) currently works as a buyer for Moosejaw at the corporate level in Madison Heights, MI.